Modern Folk Tunes

 Folk tunes composed by Alison Rowley

 Longshaw’s was written after a beautiful day walking around the Peak District close to the National Trust’s Longshaw Estate.
-Alison was proud of her adventurous hiking abilities and wrote this jaunty tune to celebrate!
+I was proud of my adventurous hiking abilities and wrote this jaunty tune to celebrate!

-Alison wrote Home Comforts during the 2020 lockdown.
-Clearly, being stuck at home didn’t quash her spirits – or perhaps writing this happy polka cheered her up?
+I wrote Home Comforts during the 2020 lockdown.
+Clearly, being stuck at home didn’t quash my spirits – or perhaps writing this happy polka cheered me up?

-Blueberry Pie was written and recorded by Alison in 2018, and arranged for string ensemble.
+Blueberry Pie was written in 2018, and arranged for string ensemble.

-24 Ribbons was written and recorded one afternoon in 2018, shortly before Alison embarked on a short ‘maypole tour’ of schools and festivals across the South of England.
+24 Ribbons was written and recorded one afternoon in 2018, shortly before I embarked on a short ‘maypole tour’ of schools and festivals across the South of England.

 No More Highlanders was written in July 2019 as an alternative to Athol Highlander’s!